Sabancı University: Rankings

-In fall 2014, Sabancı University entered the Times Higher Education rankings at the 182nd position, becoming the Turkish university with the highest rank upon its initial entry to the list.
-Moreover, it was the only foundation university in Turkey to be included in the rankings.
+In fall 2014, Sabancı University entered the Times Higher Education World University Rankings at the 182nd position, becoming the Turkish university with the highest rank upon its initial entry to the list.
+Moreover, it was the only private university in Turkey to be included in the rankings.
 In Spring 2016, Sabancı University ranked 10th worldwide in THE's list of small universities, those institutions with fewer than 5,000 students but that teach and research across more than four disciplines.
 Sabancı University also placed among the top 10,000 universities globally in the QS World University Rankings.
 In addition, the university was named the most innovative and entrepreneurial university in 2012 and 2016, and the most innovative foundation university in 2013 and 2014, in the Ministry of Science, Industry and Technology’s University Entrepreneurship and Innovation Index.
+In the 2025 Financial Times Business School Rankings, Sabancı Business School’s Executive MBA program ranked 48th globally.